-Other Dangerous Play
+Other Foul Play

-- Players must not charge at speed into the side of rucks and mauls without binding (shoulder charge). - Dangerous tackles include tackles that are above the line of the arm pits or use the collar of the jersey.
-If contact is made with the neck or head after initial contact below the line of the shoulders then the tackle is still considered a dangerous tackle. - The Law regarding what is commonly called a 'shoulder charge' says that a player must not charge or knock down an opponent carrying the ball without trying to grasp that player.
+- Players must not charge at speed into the side of rucks and mauls without binding (shoulder charge). - The Law regarding what is commonly called a 'shoulder charge' says that a player must not charge or knock down an opponent carrying the ball without trying to grasp that player.
 This should be the standard for referees to apply.
 'Grasscut' tackles are illegal (diving at a ball carrier's legs). - Lifting tackles that place players in danger of injury must have serious consequences.
 The onus is on the tackler to complete the tackle safely.
 Dropping or throwing tackled players once they are in a dangerous position is to be strongly sanctioned. - Any time a tackled player's legs are lifted above horizontal it should result in a yellow card as a minimum.
-If the tackled player is lifted and lands on their shoulder or head area it should result in a red card. - In U19 matches, punching and stamping are an automatic send off (red card).
+If the tackled player is lifted and lands on their shoulder or head area it should result in a red card. - In U19 matches, punching and stamping are an automatic send off (red card). - If a player makes a deliberate action in order to 'milk' a penalty, where possible play will continue. - Players should not appeal for decisions, wave arms, or shout at match officials (e.g. "That's a card!")